- Latest news

 - Incidents - Vehicle / Rescue / Hazmat

 - Vehicles / Equipment / Buildings

 - Operational Information

 - Health & Safety

 - CEO Updates

-Wandong’s daytime recruitment bonanza > > Wandong brigade was increasingly relying on just two or three people for daytime turnout and scanned their community for > a solution.
-They saw it in local stay-at-home parents and targeted them in a recruitment drive, with great success. > > Proximity to Melbourne means many locals commute out of the area for work including Yorin who’s an engineer for Qantas > at the airport.
+Wandong’s daytime recruitment bonanza

+During Monday to Fridays work hours, Wandong brigade was struggling to turn a truck out and scanned their community for a solution.
+They saw it in local stay-at-home parents and targeted them in a recruitment drive, with great success.

+Proximity to Melbourne means many locals commute out of the area for work including Yorin who’s an engineer for Qantas at the airport.